 &lt;sup>22 I track releases of other major firm information through SEC filings of 8-K (current event), 10-K (annual financials), 10-Q (quarterly financials), Form 3 (insider report), Form 4 (insider buy/sell) and Form 5 (year-end insider report).
 Acquisitions that are announced within +/-2 days of filing of 8-K reports are excluded if the reports contain news other than the acquisitions.
-Acquisitions that are announced within +/-2 days of filing of all other reports are also excluded, because other reports are limited to firm financials, insider such as a major filing.
+Acquisitions that are announced within +/-2 days of filing of all other reports are also excluded, because other reports are limited to firm financials, insiders and insider trading.